 Apart from being able to execute our expertise and knowledge to solve the problems of jobseekers, we are also responsible for empowering them to develop sustainable skills and knowledge to enable a more seamless career transition.

-Coaching also helps those trapped in unemployment, providing additional clarity and confidence in building resilience during their journey to the next job.
+Coaching also helps those trapped in long-term unemployment, providing additional clarity and confidence in building resilience during their journey to the next job.

 Indeed, the day-to-day life of a career coach is never the same, as the opportunity to interact with different people, listen to their career stories, appreciate their achievements, and help them to identify and overcome their challenges to obtain job satisfaction can widely vary.